publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch20/schII/ptA/m__us_usc_t21_s1535.md

     (a) __Authority to make grants__

-        As part of the program established under [section 1531 of this title][/us/usc/t21/s1531], the Director may award an initial grant under this subsection, and renewal grants under subsection (f) of this section, to any coalition awarded a grant under [section 1532 of this title][/us/usc/t21/s1532] that meets the criteria specified in subsection (d) of this section in order to fund coalition mentoring activities by such coalition in support of the program.
+        As part of the program established under [section 1531 of this title][/us/usc/t21/s1531], the Director may award an initial grant under this subsection, and renewal grants under subsection (f), to any coalition awarded a grant under [section 1532 of this title][/us/usc/t21/s1532] that meets the criteria specified in subsection (d) in order to fund coalition mentoring activities by such coalition in support of the program.

     (b) __Treatment with other grants__